This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 - Pour the melted chocolate out onto a large sheet of parchment, and spread it into a thin layer.
 Place another sheet of parchment on top, and smooth it out with your hands.
 Working from the long end, roll the parchment up into a cylinder, and secure it with a rubber band.
 Refrigerate it until the chocolate coating has set completely.
 Once set, unroll the parchment—the chocolate will shatter into curled shards as you unroll it.

-- Spread some buttercream along the sides and top of the cake in a very, very thin layer—this is just to hold the crumbs in.
-Refrigerate the cake until it’s firm, at least 45 minutes.
+- For a short or tall layer cake, spread some buttercream along the sides and top of the cake in a very, very thin layer—this is just to hold the crumbs in.
+Refrigerate the cake until it's firm, at least 1 hour.

 - Once firm, go back and add another thick layer of buttercream on the outside of the cake.
 It doesn’t matter if you use chocolate buttercream, caramel buttercream, or a mixture of both, and it doesn’t matter if it’s perfectly smooth—it will all be covered in the end anyhow.